 - Have their grades suddenly dropped?

-- Do you fear they may be dabbling in drugs or alcohol?
+- Do you fear they may be dabbling in substances that are not appropriate?

 - Do they seem to disdain the family?